espruino/EspruinoDocs/info/Performance.md

-EVERY DATATYPE IN ESPRUINO IS BASED ON A SINGLE STORAGE UNIT (12-16 BYTES)
+EVERY DATATYPE IN ESPRUINO IS BASED ON A SINGLE STORAGE UNIT (10-16 BYTES)
 --------------------------------------------------------------------------

 The actual size of storage unit (referred to as `JsVar` internally) depends on how many vars your device needs to be able to address.
 You can check `process.memory().blocksize` to find out the actual size.

 This makes allocation and deallocation very fast for Espruino and avoids memory fragmentation.
-However, if you allocate a single boolean it will still take up one storage unit (12-16 bytes) of memory.
+However, if you allocate a single boolean it will still take up one storage unit (10-16 bytes) of memory.

-This may seem inefficient, but if you compare this with a naive malloc/free implementation you'll realise that it saves a significant amount of RAM.
+This may seem inefficient, but if you compare this with a naive malloc/free implementation you'll realise that it saves a significant amount of RAM since malloc/free will always require 4 bytes per allocation to store the size of the allocated area.

 ARRAYS AND OBJECTS USE TWO STORAGE UNITS PER ELEMENT (ONE FOR THE KEY, AND ONE FOR THE VALUE)